wevote/WebApp/docs/installing/RUNNING_FIRST_TIME.md

 * [Bringing Code to Your Machine](CLONING_CODE.md)

+Note that for the following steps, you must have activated the `WebAppEnv` Node virtual environment that you set up when preparing your environment.
+As a reminder, to activate the environment, you can run:

+    $ cd /Users/<YOUR NAME HERE>/NodeEnvironments/WebAppEnv/
+    $ . bin/activate

 ## Local config.js file

-Every developer needs to maintain their own WebApp/src/js/config.js file, which can be copied from WebApp/src/js/config-template.js.
-The default configuration, copied from config-template.js, should work as-is for new developers.
+Every developer needs to maintain their own `WebApp/src/js/config.js` file, which can be copied from `WebApp/src/js/config-template.js`.
+The default configuration, copied from `config-template.js`, should work as-is for new developers.

 Copy `WebApp/src/js/config-template.js` into `WebApp/src/js/config.js`: